Scottish leader says EU referendum on knife edge, Brexit could trigger independence vote

 Sturgeon said that if England pulled the United Kingdom out of the EU and Scotland voted to stay, there would probably be sharp rise in support for calling a vote on Scottish independence.
 She declined to give any timescale.

-Scots rejected independence by 55-45 percent in a referendum in September 2014, though the vote energised Scottish politics and support for Sturgeon's Scottish National Party (SNP) has surged seen then.
+Scots rejected independence by 55-45 percent in a referendum in September 2014, though the vote energized Scottish politics and support for Sturgeon's Scottish National Party (SNP) has surged seen then.

 Because of the potential political uncertainty that a so-called Brexit would cause, it is unclear how much support there would be for secession if Scots were to vote on the issue again.